Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 - 1 Kubernetes Worker node
 - 1 Ceph Storage node

+A **zone** in Rack Resiliency solution is a representation of a management plane failure domain.

-To map MPFD to Kubernetes and Ceph, Rack Resiliency uses the following methodologies:
+To map zones to Kubernetes and Ceph, Rack Resiliency uses the following methodologies:

 - For Kubernetes, Rack Resiliency uses the concept of [topology spread constraint](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) to implement zoning for Master and Worker nodes.
 - For Ceph, Rack Resiliency uses the [concepts of buckets](https://docs.ceph.com/en/reef/architecture/) built with CRUSH algorithm to implement zoning for storage nodes.

 **Note:**

 - Ceph is hierarchical storage based on hierarchy of “buckets”.
-Rack Resiliency uses the bucket called **rack** on top of the **host** bucket to create the MPFD for storage nodes.
+Rack Resiliency uses the bucket called **rack** on top of the **host** bucket to create the zones for storage nodes.

-## Setting up MPFD for Kubernetes nodes
+## Setting up zones for Kubernetes nodes

-The Kubernetes [topology spread constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) can be used to apply labels to nodes in order to create management plane failure domains (`MPFDs`).
+The Kubernetes [topology spread constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) can be used to apply labels to nodes in order to create zones.

-Each node in every MPFD is labeled with the key `topology.kubernetes.io/zone` and value `<zone-id>`, where `<zone-id>` is of the form `x3000`, `x3001`, and so on.
+Each node in every zone is labeled with the key `topology.kubernetes.io/zone` and value `<zone-id>`, where `<zone-id>` is of the form `x3000`, `x3001`, and so on.
-These labels can be used to identify all the management nodes which belong to the same MPFD (Kubernetes zone) and is used to schedule the critical services across the zones.
+These labels can be used to identify all the management nodes which belong to the same zone (Kubernetes zone) and is used to schedule the critical services across the zones.

 ### Command to view Kubernetes zones